VideosWorks/imgui-ffmpeg-opengl/README.md

 **A handball development project is underway.
 The miniDart software will be one of the resources used for its financing.
 The goal is to fund an international handball tournament for a young women's team (-13)**

 **Thus, the software miniDart, when complete, will be sold first.
-When enough money has been recovered, the sources of the software will be licensed under the LGPL.**
+The sources of the software are under GPL v2 license (concerns the Linux version only)**

 Two versions are available for download.
 One for **Windows 7 (64 bits) or later**, the other for **Linux Intel (64 bits)** .
-For the Linux version, instructions are given in the directory containing the archives.
+Though, for the Linux version, compilation instructions are provided in the BUILDING file.

 The download version needs Windows 7 or more + to work, and comes with an installer.
 The uninstallation has also been tested, and removes all traces of the software.
 If you install it , note that you use this software at your own risk, and remember that it is imperative to make backups of your documents BEFORE using it.